YoungXinyu1802/labweb/index.md

 ---
 ---

-# **Collaborative Discovery Lab (?) @ Cornell**
+# **Collaborative Discovery Lab @ Cornell**

-An **engaging** 1-3 sentence description of your lab.
+Scientific exploration can be bottle-necked by the limited data human brain could process.
+We are interested in enabling machine intelligence to assist human experts, to broaden our understanding of the world.

 {% include section.html %}

-## Highlights
+## News

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We have been together for 1 semester!

 {%
   include button.html
-  link="research"
+  link="event"
-  text="See our publications"
+  text="See our events"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"